Plenty-network/plenty-interface/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its [GPL-3.0 License](./LICENSE).
+By contributing, you agree that your contributions will be licensed under its [MIT license](./LICENSE).